qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 (see :ref:`otf_transformation`).
 The added layer should now be visible if data are available in the current view extent.

 The map view can be panned, shifting the focus of the map display to another region, and it can be zoomed in and out.
-Various other operations can be performed on the map as described in the label_toolbars_ description above.
+Various other operations can be performed on the map as described in the :ref:`label_toolbars` description.
 The map view and the legend are tightly bound to each other --- the maps in view reflect changes you make in the legend area.

 .. index:: Zoom, Mouse wheel